Budgeting and Forecasting and Break-Even Analysis: Planning for Profitability and Success

 Understanding Budgeting and Forecasting

-For BBA students, budgeting and forecasting are core syllabus topics, tested in numerical problems (e.g., preparing cash budgets) and theory questions (e.g., explaining budgeting methods).
-They are also practical for internships, such as planning expenses for a small business.
+Budgeting and forecasting form one of the staple sections on the BBA program, where candidates are also tested in numerical questions (such as calculation a cash budget) and theory questions (e.g explaining various budgeting techniques).
+They’re also useful for internships, such as budgeting expenses for a small business.

 Key methods: